sftpgo/docs/docs/config-file.md

   - `login_delay`, struct containing the configuration to impose a delay between login attempts:
     - `success`, integer.
 Defines the number of milliseconds to pause prior to allowing a successful login. `0` means disabled.
 Default: `0`.
     - `password_failed`, integer.
 Defines the number of milliseconds to pause prior to reporting a failed password/interactive login. `0` means disabled.
 Default: `1000`.
 - `rate_limiters`, list of structs containing the rate limiters configuration.
-Take a look [here](rate-limiting.md) for more details.
+[More details](rate-limiting.md).
 Each struct has the following fields:
   - `average`, integer.
 Average defines the maximum rate allowed.
 0 means disabled.
 Default: 0
   - `period`, integer.
 Period defines the period as milliseconds.
 The rate is actually defined by dividing average by period Default: 1000 (1 second).
   - `burst`, integer.
 Burst defines the maximum number of requests allowed to go through in the same arbitrarily small period of time.
 Default: 1